Welcome to today's edition of the Rush 24-7 podcast.

 They could have believed that finally, after all these years, the Bush haters succeeded.

-Uh and they could have named George Soros.
+And they could have named George Soros.

-They could have named, they could have named Nancy Pelosi.
+They could have named Nancy Pelosi.

 They probably thought that would be too easy.

-Now, I know intellectually they couldn't uh pull it off, but these are the choices that they had.
+Now, I know intellectually they couldn't pull it off, but these are the choices that they had.

-You know, they they they they could have picked anybody.
+You know, they could have picked anybody.

 But what did they do?

-With a whole lot of fanfare and little belief, they named their person of the year all of us, which waters it down because frankly, not all of us deserve being person of the year.
+With a whole lot of fanfare and little belief, they named their person of the year, All of Us, which waters it down because, frankly, not all of us deserve being person of the year.

-Most people in this country don't deserve being person of the year, because most people in the country do not have any public persona.
+Most people in this country don't deserve being person of the year because most people in the country do not have any public persona.

-Jay uh in Shreveport, Louisiana.
+Jay in Shreport, Louisiana.

 You're next on the EIB network.